-Like I said, no more stated asset loans, no more creative ways to finance, no rate differentiation and since rates are so low, and you have restrictions on markups, there’s no more meat on the bones, so there aren’t any lucrative profitable margins to work with.
+Like I said, no more stated asset loans, no more creative ways to finance, no rate differentiation, and since rates are so low, and you have restrictions on markups, there’s no more meat on the bones, so there aren’t any lucrative profit margins to work with.

 In essence, you have buyers all shopping from different vendors for, essentially, the exact same type of mortgages.

 Since you can’t pay-to-play or risk the CFPB cracking down on you, you can’t grease the palms of those agents in exchange for referral business, the only differentiator you’ve got now is….you!

 So, what do you do with that?

 See, there are like 10% LO’s out there that think they’re slick, they’re creative loop-holers, and some of those folks don’t have ethics, so they don’t care.
 They’re down to pay-to-play because they just don’t care.

 What about you and the other 90% good guys?